 Celery is a consistent performer, with more than 6 in 10 shoppers picking up the stalks in the past year.
 The likelihood of purchase was even with last year.

-SALINAS-WATSONVILLE, CALIF. — Harvest expected to begin the week of June 3 and be fully underway the week of June 16.
-Quality expected to be generally good.
-FIRST REPORT.
+OXNARD DISTRICT, CALIF. — Harvest expected to begin the week of Oct.
+27. Quality expected to be generally good.